ALWAYS WEAR PROTECTIVE GLOVES AND SAFETY GLASSES. ALWAYS WORK IN A WELL-VENTILATED AREA. Please heed all warnings and

 3) IMPORTANT: After a thorough coating inside of tank, patiently DRAIN ALL EXCESS SEALER from tank until it no longer drips sealer.
 Additionally, to avoid puddling and pooling of excess sealer inside the tank, rotate the tank side to side every 5 minutes.
 This step is especially IMPORTANT if design of the tank makes complete draining difficult.
 This additional rotating of the tank will help minimize excess accumulation in any single area, and result in a slightly thicker coating on ALL walls inside the tank.
 Foaming and bubbling are signs of excessive Sealer accumulation and gas entrapment due to ineffective drainage.
-In some cases, this may cause the Sealer to not adhere properly and eventually break loose.
+In some cases, this may cause the Sealer to not cure/adhere properly and eventually break loose.
 Be aware that if this situation should occur, the only recourse is to strip the tank and repeat the process.

 4) Immediately use any left-over Sealer for exterior painting and patching to reinforce repair of pinholes & weld seams. (see further patching info below)

 5) Immediately remove any excess Sealer from threads and fuel lines before curing.
 Cured Sealer cannot be removed by any solvent.
 When job is complete, place drained Sealer in can with lid off and let harden.
 Drained Sealer cannot be saved & re-used as it has been exposed to atmospheric conditions and will cure & harden in the can.
 (WARNING: Do not put lid on can before curing is complete as pressure may build within can and pop lid.
 Dispose of any hardened Sealer properly in accordance with federal, state, and local regulations.)

 6) Allow tank to air-dry naturally in a well-ventilated area.
 IMPORTANT: DO NOT PLACE TANK IN DIRECT SUN OR NEAR DIRECT HEAT.
 Heating the tank will NOT allow sealer to cure quicker and may in fact hinder adhesion.
 Allow 96 hours for maximum cure.
 Always test the tank with water before re-filling with fuel.